 In 1961 Charles Meeker resigned from the State Fair Musicals and went on to produce shows at the new Six Flags Over Texas.
 Tom Hughes, then the house manager at the Music Hall, took over management of the theater in 1961.
 Hughes left a distinct and enviable legacy behind.
 During his long tenure at the helm of the organization, he became nationally recognized as one of the most astute and successful producers of musical theatre in the country.

 In 1962, the State Fair Musicals separated from the State Fair of Texas and became an autonomous civic organization called Dallas Summer Musicals, Inc. (DSM).
-Carol Burnett made her first appearance that year, revitalizing a theatre that had begun having problems attracting large audiences.
+Carol Burnett made her first appearance that year, revitalizing a theater that had begun having problems attracting large audiences.

 A second pause in the presentation of the musicals series came about over a long overdue renovation and remodeling of the Music Hall in 1972– a multi-million dollar investment that transformed the faded auditorium into one of the nation’s premier theater facilities.